LoserfruitSimp/spiider34/README.md

 ### Auto complete tags

 On supported sources spiider34 uses [`Awesomplete`](https://github.com/LeaVerou/awesomplete) for better tag navigating in the search bar.
-(NOTE: Some sources do not support awesomplete)

 ### Tag gallery

 By clicking 'M' in the viewer, you are displayed with a gallery of all posts related to the inputted tag.
 By clicking a post, the selected file will be displayed in the viewer and by holding the left control key and clicking, the file will be sent to a new tab.
 Clicking 'T' brings you to the tag viewer.
 This pages shows you the top tags found in your search.